-Gender differences in aspects of job quality, not only in respect of wages, are especially relevant to an evaluation of progress towards gender equality (Smith et al., 2008).
+Gender differences in aspects of job quality, not only in respect to wages, are especially relevant to an evaluation of progress toward gender equality (Smith, Burchell, Fagan, and O'Brien 2008).
 As can be seen, Work Quality is slightly higher for men, but the gap has been closing.
 The mean level of Work Quality rose by 0.58 points for females and dropped by 0.38 points for males.
-Meanwhile Work Quality for older individuals (above the age of 40) increased by 1.18 points while it dropped by 1.27 points for individuals younger than 40.
-When it comes to education, the findings suggested that Work Ouality dropped by 2.88 points for those who have finished their education at the age of 15, it dropped by 2.31 points for those who finished their education between the age of 16 and 19, and finally it remained almost the same for the those who finished their education at an older age than 20.
-Work Quality is slightly increasing for all types of employment contracts.
-The biggest increase in Work Quality is for those with a temporary employment agency contract.
-However, one should keep in mind that the sudden jump between 2005 and 2010 may be related to the economic recession.
-In other words, more of those with temporary employment agency contract lost their jobs raising the average quality of the remaining jobs.
-Looking across occupations, Work Quality increased for professionals by 3.4 points over this period of time while it decreased by 8.8 points for service workers.
-It is also worth noting that professional workers started at a high average of 74.5 points in 1995 while service workers started at an average of 59.2 in 1995 and ended at 50.4 in 2010 - so the gap widened between these groups.
+Meanwhile, Work Quality for older individuals (above the age of 40) increased by 1.18 points while it dropped by 1.27 points for individuals younger than 40.
+When it comes to education, Work Quality dropped by 2.88 points for those who have finished their education at the age of 15, it dropped by 2.31 points for those who finished their education between the age of 16 and 19, and finally it remained almost the same for the those who finished their education at an age older